yft22/sec-gate-oidc/docs/3-configuration.md

   * **authorize**: REST exchange authentication end-point.
 Provided an access-token from the authentication-token received from 'tokenid' SSO.
 The request to 'authorize' does not go through user browser, this avoid to expose IDP application secret to user browser.

   * **userinfo**: REST authority identity service.
 Provide identity attributes matching requesting scope.
-Note that some authority as Github has multiple identity end point depending requested attributes.
+Note that some authority as onelogin has multiple identity end point depending requested attributes.

 * **statics**: define the REST/HTTP end point created on oid-sgate for IDPs protocol handshake.